-The major objective of this research project was to develop a detailed design of laboratory scale apparatus for separating ultrafine grind minerals from low-rank coals utilizing differences in the electrostatic properties of the organic/inorganic components.
+The major objective of this research project was to evaluate a laboratory scale apparatus for separating ultrafine grind minerals from low-rank coals utilizing differences in the electrostatic properties of the organic/inorganic components.
 The laboratory scale apparatus will allow definition of a process and identify readily measurable characteristics of low-rank coals which could be cleaned successfully by this method.